hexagon-geo-surv/supereight2/README.md

 #### GUI

-If GLUT is available and `enable_gui` is `true` in the config file then the input RGB and depth images, the tracking result and a 3D render from the current camera pose will be shown.
+If GLUT is available and `enable_gui` is `true` in the configuration file then the input RGB and depth images, the tracking result and a 3D render from the current camera pose will be shown.

 #### Mesh

 The mesh can be extracted from the map using its `se::Map::saveMesh()` function.
 Internally the function runs a marching cube algorithm on the primal grid (single-res implementation) or dual grid (multi-res implementation).
 The mesh can be saved as a `.ply`, `.obj` or `.vtk` file.
 Based on the provided filename the according type will be saved.